Home / Insights / 4 Strategies to Boost Commercial Holiday Display Engagement

 Make sharing unavoidable, not an afterthought.

-Three must-have types for any venue installation: forced perspective elements like floating or oversized installations, mirror or infinity effects creating depth and endless reflections, and glow text installations with customizable event names or brand messages.
+High-Share Photo Spots.
+Three must-have types for any venue installation: forced perspective elements (floating or oversized installations), mirror or infinity effects (creating depth and endless reflections), and glow text installations with customizable event names or brand messages.
+Glenlore Trails installed three such spots and generated over 12,000 user-generated content pieces in one season, with 90% coming from visitor smartphones (per Glenlore Trails project data).

+One-Click Content Generation.
 QR codes at exit points auto-generate a branded template photo with event hashtag and location sticker.
 No app download required—saves directly to the camera roll.
 This removes the biggest barrier to social sharing: friction.

 QR code sign with smartphone mockup showing a branded photo template for venue engagement